ugurkocde/IntuneOffboarding/README.md

 1. Connect to Microsoft Graph: Click the "Connect to MS Graph" button to authenticate.
 The button will display "Successfully Connected" when the connection is established.
 2. Install Modules: Click the "Install Modules" button to install the necessary PowerShell modules for the script to run.
 The button will display "Modules Installed" when the modules are successfully installed.
 3. Search: Enter the device name in the provided text box and click the "Search" button.
 The device details will be displayed in the text blocks below, and the availability status of the device in Intune, Autopilot, and AzureAD will also be shown.
-4. Offboard: Click the "Offboard" button to remove the device from Intune, AutoPilot, and Azure AD.
+4. Offboard: Click the "Offboard" button to remove the device from Intune, AutoPilot, and Entra ID.
 A success message will be displayed after each successful removal.

 ## Notes

 - Ensure you have administrative permissions to install necessary modules.
-- Ensure you have the necessary privileges in your Microsoft 365 subscription to offboard devices from Intune, AutoPilot, and Azure AD.
+- Ensure you have the necessary privileges in your Microsoft 365 subscription to offboard devices from Intune, AutoPilot, and Entra ID.

 ## Troubleshooting